microtick/node-operations/README.md

 started with a different genesis file than the expected one, get help from the Microtick team before resetting your validator.

+## Impacts on Market Participants

+Some validators are also participating in price discovery, placing quotes and taking positions with trades.
+When state is exported, quotes and trades do not propagate to the new chain.
+Instead, quotes are cancelled and the token backing in the quote is refunded to the quote's provider as part of the export.
+Trades are halted and the backing is refunded to the short counterparty.
+No trade settlement is performed based on any positions that might be in-the-money at the time of the upgrade, and the premium originally paid is not refunded (such funds may not be available since they are not escrowed as part of the trade contract).

+Because of this, it is fine to continue to place quotes and contribute to the consensus price by placing quotes of all time durations, right up to the time of the chain upgrade.
+However, trades placed with an expiration after the expected upgrade time will have no profit potential in terms of settlement payout.
+(If the chain upgrade is in 30 minutes, do not buy a 1-hour call!)

 ## Recovery

 Prior to exporting the `microtickzone-a1` state, we advise operators to take a full data snapshot at the